dendroenydris/entity-resolution-pipeline/README.md

 ### Prepare Data

-Continuing from the previous section, we employ various data cleaning techniques.
+Continuing from the previous section, we employ various data-cleaning techniques.
 This step converts all characters to lowercase, ensures uniformity, and eliminates special characters, retaining only alphanumeric characters, spaces, and commas.
 This process standardizes and cleans the textual data for easier comparison